Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: Introduction

-The study of the right-hand side of these expressions leads us to find an unexpected link with the Patterson-Walker metric $g_\nabla$, a metric on $T^*M$ that is determined by the choice of a torsion-free connection $\nabla$ on $M$.
-On the one hand, by using a lift $\hat{\nabla}$ of the connection $\nabla$ to $T^*M$ (Section \ref{sec:reformulation-sym-Cartan-calculus}), the symmetric derivative allows us to recast the Patterson-Walker metric as an analogue of the canonical symplectic form on $T^*M$. \begin{customthm}{\ref{thm: PW}} For any torsion-free connection $\nabla$ on $M$, there holds
+A further analysis of symmetric Cartan calculus reveals an unexpected and deep link with the Patterson-Walker metric $g\nb$ \cite{PatRE}, a metric on $T^*M$ that is determined by the choice of a torsion-free connection $\nabla$ on $M$.
+Using a lift $\hat{\nabla}$ of the connection $\nabla$ to $T^*M$ (Section \ref{sec:reformulation-sym-Cartan-calculus}), the symmetric derivative allows us to recast the \mbox{Patterson-Walker} metric as an analogue of the canonical symplectic form on~$T^*M$. \begin{customthm}{\ref{thm: PW}} For any torsion-free connection $\nabla$ on $M$, there holds